 - matching with your truck color will be perfect

 - it’s immune to oil spills

 The list goes on and on, but in a nutshell, these are the most important differences that set Reflex way ahead of competitor brands like Linex and Rhino.
-For the Florida climate, with plenty of sun, Reflex offers the best bang for the buck with its mechanical toughness, flexibility, a strong gripping effect for the cargo, UV and spills resistance.
+For the Florida climate, with plenty of suns, Reflex offers the best bang for your buck with its mechanical toughness, flexibility, a strong gripping effect for the cargo, UV, and spills resistance.